 Petroleum-contaminated soil treatment

-Department with a written treatment plan which outlines how you intend to manage your soil.
+Prior to remediating the petroleum-contaminated soil, you must provide DEQ with a written treatment plan which outlines how you intend to manage your soil.
 This plan must include:

 - Treatment cell and leachate collection system designs,